Find Minnesota Public Records: Free State Database Searches

 Supreme court, as well as Court of Appeals records, can be accessed online through the Minnesota Appellate Case Management System (P-MACS).
 The system captures data such as case number, jurisdiction, case title, etc.

-Source: Minnesota Judicial Branch17
+Source: Minnesota Appellate Courts17

 There may be some records that are not accessible via P-MACS; in this case, the requester may proceed to any public access computer terminal located either at a Minnesota District County Courthouse or the Minnesota State Law Library.